lonsky/FlickrLookup/README.md

 Simple application that allows to perform public photos lookup on Flickr

-TODO:
+# TODO:

-- try to do batch reload for thumbnails (this should improve responsiveness of the collection view)
 - photo info: title, owner real name/ username, location

-Evolution:
+# Evolution/Improvements:
+- ability to save selectod photo to the Photos album;
+- try to do batch reload for thumbnails (this should improve responsiveness of the collection view);
 - support different responses format (XML, etc.)